utsxvrai/-30DayProjectsChallenge/README.md

 # 30 Days Project Challenge

-This repository contains 50 small projects to enhance my skills in JavaScript, HTML and CSS.
-As a beginner, this challenge will help me learn a lot.
+This repository contains 50 small projects to enhance some basic skills in JavaScript, HTML and CSS.
+As a beginner, this challenge will help you to learn a lot.

 ## Project 1: Digital Clock [8 May]